gocraft/web/README.md

 # Mars Web

-Mars Web is a Go mux + middleware tool.
+Mars Web is a Go mux and middleware package.
 We deal with casting and reflection so YOUR code can be statically typed.
-We play nicely with Go's built-in HTTP tools.
+And we're fast.

 ## Getting Started
 From your GOPATH: